Creuna-Oslo/prop-types-csharp/README.md

 ## <a id="webpack"></a>Webpack plugin

 The plugin will extract PropType definitions from `.jsx` files and convert them into C# class files.
+If the build already has errors when this plugin runs, it aborts immediately.

 ### Config example